The Future of AI in Sales: What Changed and What’s Next

 Training also does one more important thing—it opens your eyes to what they’re really struggling with.
 This gives you a great base for what features to create, what services to offer, and how to create more value for your customers.

 Of course, there are many AI tools these days that will let you create “smart” tutorials for your customers or automate training sessions.
 But it never really gets to the ins and outs compared to human one-on-ones.
+To effectively track AI tools and technologies, staying updated with the latest advancements in the field is crucial.

 Another thing is consulting—it’s not easy at all to automate it right now.
 And as your startup grows, it’s important to consult your customers on challenges they have (that don’t directly tie to your product as a solution.)